Heroic Niece Motivates Veteran Marathoner

 But sadly, Brittany did not beat her disease, succumbing to metastatic breast cancer in May 2018 after a valiant six-year fight.

-On a recent run around a marsh in Newbury, Pam laced up her running shoes to train for the marathon as part of Lahey’s inaugural team.
+On a recent run around a marsh in Newbury, Pam laced up her running shoes to train for the marathon as part of Lahey’s inaugural team, a proud official charity of the John Hancock Non-Profit Program.
 Every dollar she raises and every step she takes will honor Brittany and all the women who will be diagnosed with cancer after her.

 Pam describes her niece as “heroic.”
 After giving birth to her firstborn, a little boy named Holden, she and her husband tried for four years to have a second child.
 Shortly after Brittany found out she was pregnant, her doctor diagnosed her with breast cancer.
 The doctor advised her to abort the pregnancy and start chemotherapy because her cancer was so aggressive.